 Discrimination also happens during the hiring process.

-For example, a potential employee may be given terms and conditions of employment that are unfair and negatively skewed.
+For example, a potential employee may be given an employment contract with different terms and conditions than someone else would have received.

 Or, the ideal candidate might be overlooked for a position because the hiring manager is stereotyping or makes uninformed and negative assumptions about the candidate.